 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-No trip to England’s capital city is complete without visiting a famous shopping street in London, and you’ll be delighted to know that there are many to explore.
 The city is known for its historic landmarks and famous locations that have been luring tourists for years.

 You might recognise some of these street names from television or movies, but why should you visit them?